South Lynchburg in Lee County, South Carolina — The American South (South Atlantic)

 Erected 2005 by The Lynchburg Cemetery Association, Inc..
 (Marker Number 31 17.)

 Location.
 34° 3.289′ N, 80° 3.844′ W. Marker is in South Lynchburg, South Carolina, in Lee County.
-Marker is on Lynchburg Highway (State Highway 341) west of Black Swamp Road (County Road 101), on the right when traveling west.
-Touch for map.
+Marker is on Lynchburg Highway (State Highway Touch for map.
 Marker is in this post office area: Lynchburg SC 29080, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 18, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
-This page has been viewed 889 times since then and 19 times this year.
+It was originally submitted on October 18, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
+This page has been viewed 943 times since then and 21 times this year.
 Photos: 1, 2. submitted on October 18, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
 3. submitted on September 9, 2010, by Mike Stroud of Bluffton, South Carolina.
 4. submitted on October 18, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
 5, 6, 7, 8, 9. submitted on September 9, 2010, by Mike Stroud of Bluffton, South Carolina.
 10, 11. submitted on September 29, 2010, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.